esheder/Kippod/CONTRIBUTING.md

 # Project Goal
 Our goal is to create an open-source, developer-friendly software for the simulation of nuclear reactors based on a diffusion approximation.
 These codes most often come in a package of a neutron transport code that supplies homogenized cross sections and a diffusion code.
 We only concern ourselves with the second part in this project.

-Our vision is that best-practices will be share across the academic community, and that this project might someday be used as part of a regulatory review of nuclear reactor safety.
+Our vision is that best practices will be shared across the academic community, and that this project might someday be used as part of a regulatory review of nuclear reactor safety.

 # Preferred contributions
 As an open-source project, we are always excited for contributions from our community (which now includes you!).